Magistrates Court Diversion Program in South Australia

 - Impaired intellectual or mental functioning resulting from a mental illness.

 - An intellectual disability.

 - An acquired brain injury or a neurological disorder.

 To be eligible, the offender must have been charged with and have pleaded guilty to a summary offence or a minor indictable offence (or the most serious of those offences if there is more than one charge) that is being heard in the Magistrates Court in South Australia.
 There has to be some connection between their criminal behaviour and the mental impairment.
 Inclusion in the program is voluntary.
-If accepted into the program, the charges are adjourned for about 6 months for the offender to complete the program.
-The offender will return to court approximately every 2 months during the program for their progress to be monitored.
+If accepted into the program, the charges are adjourned for about six months for the offender to complete the program.
+The offender will return to court approximately every two months during the program for their progress to be monitored.